lord-rudra0/lord-rudra0/README.md

 <h1 align="center">Hi there 👋, I am a bengali</h1>
-<h2 align="center">I am an aspiring game & web developer</h2>
+<h2 align="center">I am an aspiring web developer and the greatest mathematician to have ever lived skrrrrr</h2>

-- 👀 I'm a BTech student at Amal Jyothi College of Engineering passionate about Game Development and Web Development.
-- 🔭 I’m currently working on honing my skills in game development and web development
-- 🌱 I’m currently learning game and website development
-- 🤔 I’m looking for help with JS/React/Vue/C++
-- 💞️ Open to collaborating on interesting projects related to game development & web development.
-If you have any ideas or opportunities, feel free to reach out!
-- 📫 How to reach me: neilseneasow@gmail.com
-- 😄 Pronouns: He/Him

 <hr />